Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Stock Keeping Unit
 Stock Keeping Unit (SKU) is a number used to uniquely identify a product.

-## Transport Layer Security
-Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL) is a cryptographic protocol designed to provide communications security over a computer network.
-Commerce Hub requires that integrations using our RESTful API have TLS to meet PCI compliance requirements.

 ## Surcharge Fees
 A surcharge, also known as checkout fee, is an extra fee charged by a merchant when receiving a payment by check or payment card.
 The surcharge covers the cost to the merchant for processing the payment, such as the merchant service fee imposed by a processor.